Skip to main content

 note

 Running the bootstrap script will take some time depending on your internet connection speed.
+Also, there is a Powershell command needed to run as admin at the end of the process to trust the certs.

 Start Containers